By BAR managing editor Bruce A. Dixon

 What these kinds of black “success stories” actually do is narrow the boundaries of our struggle to the individualized pursuit of wealth and status and consumption that neoliberal American prescribes.
 If we cannot or should not throw shade on Junior Bridgeman or Magic Johnson or whoever for their failure to stand up and pay a living wage, for their willingness to fund the lobbying that keeps wages low and makes it easy for employers to cheat workers, and all but impossible to form unions, then we close off any possibility of collective action that benefits the masses of our people.

 The historic truth, as my friend upon some reflection will probably agree, is that black billionaires simply do not lift up the masses of Africans or of African Americans.
 Only collective action on the part of ordinary people can do that.
-The best example of collective action advancing the real economic status of black families in recent times is the New York City transit workers strike of late 2004.
+The best example of collective action advancing the real economic status of black families in recent times is the New York City transit workers strike of 2005.
 That one single strike of less than a week protected the retirements, the medical care, the college educations and the homes of more black families than all the seven or eight black billionaires in the United States have in their entire careers.
 That is a black success story that corporate media will not tell us, and one that we have conditioned each other to overlook.
 But it's a success story that is far more reproducible – in the language of business – one that “scales up” far better than the individual success stories of Magic Johnson or Junior Bridgeman, or for that matter, of Barack Obama.

 You can't ride someone's back, they say, unless that person bends over.
 Our unnaturally cramped and bent way of thinking, that refuses to interrogate black “success stories” is holding us back.
 This ain't the Oprah show, or “reality TV”.
 There's no new Camaro under your seat, and nobody's going to show up and rehab your house while you're off on vacation, if you can even afford a vacation, if you have a house.